GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/cloudsql-multiregion/README.md

   }
 ```

-To run this example, the Shared VPC project need to have:
+To run this example, the Shared VPC project needs to have:
  - A Private Service Connect with a range of `/24` (example: `10.60.0.0/24`) to deploy the Cloud SQL instance.
- - Internet gateway configured to let the Test VM download packages.
+ - Internet access configured (for example Cloud NAT) to let the Test VM download packages.

-In order to run the example and deploy Cloud SQL on a shared VPC the identity running Terraform must have the following IAM permissions on the Shared VPC Host project.
+In order to run the example and deploy Cloud SQL on a shared VPC the identity running Terraform must have the following IAM role on the Shared VPC Host project.
- - compute.networks.list
- - compute.addresses.create
- - compute.addresses.list
- - servicenetworking.services.addPeering
- - compute.xpnAdmin
+ - Compute Network Admin (roles/compute.networkAdmin)
+ - Compute Shared VPC Admin (roles/compute.xpnAdmin)

 ## Test your environment